combspk/Complete-DrugMatrix/README.md

     3. Assign the top 100 genes a rank from 100 (highest) to 1 (lowest).
 If two or more genes had the same log<sub>10</sub> ratio, they were given the same ranking to have a maximum of 100 ranked genes; that is, if two genes are assigned rank 2, the next highest-ranked gene is assigned rank 4.
 Genes not in the top 100 are assigned a rank of 0.
   2.4.
 Multiply each gene's directionality by its top 100 ranking.
 3. Perform dimension reduction using the Uniform Manifold Approximation and Projection (UMAP) package for Python<sup>6</sup>.
+Each chemical in these clusters are colored by their associated mode of action(s) as defined in ChEMBL<sup>26, 27, 28</sup>.

 ## Additional software dependencies
 | name | version | citation |